bioconda/bioconda.github.io/_sources/recipes/hiline/README.rst.txt

    :license: MIT / MIT
    :recipe: /`hiline <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/hiline>`_/`meta.yaml <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/hiline/meta.yaml>`_

    This is a HiC short\-read alignment pipeline.
 It will perform an alignment\, or read in an external alignment\, perform optional duplicate\-read marking\, perform HiC read classification based on an in\-slico restriction digest of reference sequences and finally split the output alignments based on HiC read\-type.
 It can also optionally process and output HiC alignment statistics.
 Under the hood\, it uses bwa mem and samtools to perform and process alignments.
-It also uses a custom C\+\+ Python extension to perform the in\-slico digest \(using the Hyperscan \(https\:\/\/github.com\/intel\/hyperscan\) regex library\) and subsequent HiC classification.
+It also uses a custom C\+\+ Python extension to perform the in\-silico digest \(using the Hyperscan \(https\:\/\/github.com\/intel\/hyperscan\) regex library\) and subsequent HiC classification.

 .. conda:package:: hiline